 Each aim should be followed by a working hypothesis that relates back to your central hypothesis and a brief description of the experimental approach and expected outcome.

-Payoff paragraph – This should describe the expected outcomes as well as the positive impact on the field.
+Finally, write your payoff paragraph.
+This should describe the expected outcomes as well as the positive impact on the field.
+For example:

 If possible, a figure depicting your overall proposal is helpful to reviewers.
-Remember, reviewers are often tasked with reading 10 grants, just as dense as yours.
+Remember, reviewers are often tasked with reading ten grants, all of which are just as dense as yours.
 Many times, if reviewers do not consider your specific aims to be up to par, the entire grant could be triaged.
 So, it is in your best interest to make it easy to read and a good impression from the first page—the Specific Aims.